 EV sales share in the United States

-Like in most parts of the world, total new vehicle sales in the US fell by 8% in 2022, but EV sales grew by a staggering 65%, as per the latest data from Kelley Blue Book.
-EV sales share in the US hit 5.8% in 2022, up from 3.2% in 2021, with total EV sales surpassing 800 000 for the first time.
+EV sales share in the US hit 5.8% in 2022, up from 3.2% in 2021, with total EV sales surpassing 800,000 for the first time.
 This is an important milestone, as many experts believe the EV adoption rate will be slow and sporadic until it reaches 5%.
 As stated by BloombergNEF, the 5% tipping point for electric vehicle adoption is based on observations of other markets, such as China and Europe.
 These markets saw a three to four-times acceleration in EV adoption after surpassing the 5% threshold.

-The growth of the EV market is expected to continue in 2023.
-Cox Automotive, the parent company of Kelley Blue Book, forecasts that EV sales in the US will reach 1 million for the first time, driven by new government incentives and the launch of new EV products.
+Closing the mid-year of 2023, BEVs constituted 7.2% of total passenger vehicle sales in the US.
+An estimated 470,000 electric vehicles were sold in the US in the first half of this year.
+Cox Automotive, the parent company of Kelley Blue Book, forecasts that EV sales in the US will reach 1 million for the first time in 2023, driven by new government incentives and the launch of new EV products.
 With this increase, the share of EVs in the US market is expected to rise further.

 How many EVs are on the roads in the United States